sebnyberg/imgcrop/README.md

-# Cropping very large images
+# Cropping large images

 Exploration into cropping large images.

 ## Background and goals

-The background to this exploration is a need for cropping very large images in a fashion that keeps the memory and CPU footprint as small as possible.
-The hidden proprietary problem driving this exploration requires lossless handling of images.
+The background to this exploration is a need for cropping large (100MB+) images in a fashion that keeps the memory and CPU footprint as small as possible.
+The hidden proprietary problem driving this exploration is to support high-performance, lossless, concurrent cropping of large images for Data Science purposes.

-Exploration focus:
+Areas of interest:

+1. Image file format
-1. Block- vs pixel-by-pixel copy
+2. Block- vs pixel-by-pixel copy
-2. Seekable compressed stream (zstd)
+3. Seekable compressed stream (zstd)
-3. io_uring
-4. Tiling
+4. io_uring
 5. mmap and madvise

+### Image file format

+Let's consider different file formats.
+Theres JPEG (lossy) and PNG (lossless) which provides low size images.
+This is great for websites, but not great for cropping.
+For example, it is not possible to predictably jump to a specific pixel; all pages of the image must be fed from disk to the page cache, to user-space, only to be discarded.
+Not great.

 ### Pixel-by-pixel vs block copy